nymag/dollar-slice/readme.md

 //  controller created for BODY
 ```

-A service that isn't a dependency of any controllers will not be created.
+Services are only created once, and only when they're a dependency of an instantiated controller.
+If a controller that uses the service is never requested, then the service will never be created.

 ```js
 DS.service('lonelyService', function() {